 Elected November 6, 2018, as the third citizen to serve on the Metro Council for District 7, Paula proudly represents the following 25 suburban cities, and 6 neighborhoods: Bancroft, Barbourmeade, Beechwood Village, Briarwood, Crossgate, Druid Hill, Goose Creek, Graymoor-Devondale, Indian Hills, Langdon Place, Lyndon, Maryhill Estates, Meadowbrook Farm, Mockingbird Valley, Moorland, Murray Hill, Northfield, Norwood, Old Brownsboro Place, Plantation, Riverwood, Rolling Fields, St. Matthews, Windy Hills, Woodlawn Park; Autumn Ridge, Eagle Creek, Lancaster Manor, Village of Olde St. Andrews, Westmoorland, and Brownsboro Meadows.

-In 2019, she serves as a member of the Metro Council's Budget, Appropriations and Government Oversight and Ethics Committees.
+In 2020, she serves as a member of the Metro Council's Budget, Labor & Economic Development, and Public Works Committees.